-As usual for the brand, it features a black and grey color scheme with very bright yellow (ref.
+As usual for the brand, it features a black and grey color scheme with bright yellow (ref.
 T0794272705701) or red (ref.
-T0794272605700) accents on its hands, bezel, chronograph push-pieces, setting crown and, of course, the black rubber band.
-With these accents, the watch gets that cheerful appearance that will possibly make it an instant hit among people that live in the northern part of Europe where there are not so many sunny days even on summer, and almost none when winter is finally here.
+T0794272605700) accents on its hands, bezel, chronograph push-pieces, setting crown, and, of course, the black rubber band.
+With these accents, the watch gets that cheerful appearance that will possibly make it an instant hit among people that live in the northern part of Europe where there are not so many sunny days even in summer, and almost none when winter is finally here.

 The arc-shaped dial aperture, which is partly hidden behind tinted semi-opaque plastic, somehow cheapens this watch, but I could certainly live with it.

 Like their previous chronographs, the PRS 516 Extreme is delivered in an oversized body 44 millimeters in diameter.
 Combine this with its thickness of more than 15 millimeters and you get a chunky bugger that will perfectly match your bulky parka or a snowboard jacket (especially if you color match them).

 I would even dare say that if you opt for changing the stock black rubber band with its bright colorful accents (they tastefully match the same bursts of color on the timekeeper’s dial and control elements) for something a bit soberer, you will be able to wear the timepiece comfortably even with something less direct links with extreme sports.
 Of course, a tuxedo or business suit is still a big no-no with this device, but something more casual like, say, jeans and a pullover (or a t-shirt in a warmer season) will look absolutely fine with this sporty timekeeper.